 Work very hard.
 Know your $hit.
 Show your $hit.
 Then feel entitled.

 I agree 100% that confidence is rooted in mastery.
 In experiences.
+Investing in our core stability.
 In owning what you bring to the table.
-Confidence comes from building feelings of self-efficacy in a wide range of situations.
+Confidence comes from building feelings of self-efficacy.
 It requires challenge, a fair amount of balanced exploration and failure — mentorship, guidance and exposure.

 True confidence includes the notion that we are not entitled to rewards, simply because we desire them.
 Rewards come with time and hard work.

 - Confidence comes from learning from those around you.

 - It requires patience and the belief that you can learn something from every person and every scenario.

 - It requires adequate feedback and reflection.

 - It is the deeper realization that you can handle the problems (and people) that stand before you.

 When you practice your craft — confidence is your entitlement.

 - Seek broad experiences and “challenge assignments”.